dogweather/forkful/content/en/cpp/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?
-Downloading a web page simply means fetching its content, usually in HTML format, to either view or process locally.
-Programmers download web pages to scrape data, monitor changes, or integrate with web services.

 ## How to:
 In the current C++ version, you can use the `CURL` library to download web content.
 Here's a basic example: